 This information explains what anxiety is and how to manage it during your cancer treatment.Back to top

 Anxiety is a strong feeling of worry or fear.
 It’s a common and normal reaction to cancer and cancer treatment.
 How anxious you feel may be different at different times during your treatment.
-For example, you may feel anxious before starting a new treatment or while you’re waiting for test results.
+You may feel anxious before starting a new treatment or while you’re waiting for test results.
 You may also feel anxious after finishing treatment if you’re worried that the cancer might come back.

 Feelings of anxiety can range from mild uneasiness to overwhelming panic.
 Anxiety can make it harder for you to manage your cancer treatment.
 It can also affect your daily life and relationships.
+This is why it’s important to be aware of the signs of anxiety and learn what you can do to help manage them.

 Signs of anxiety